awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 # Cluster VPC Considerations<a name="network_reqs"></a>

-When you create an Amazon EKS cluster, you specify the Amazon VPC subnets for your cluster to use\.
+When you create an Amazon EKS cluster, you specify the VPC subnets for your cluster to use\.
 Amazon EKS requires subnets in at least two Availability Zones\.
-We recommend a network architecture that uses private subnets for your worker nodes and public subnets for Kubernetes to create internet\-facing load balancers within\.
+We recommend a VPC with public and private subnets so that Kubernetes can create public load balancers in the public subnets that load balance traffic to pods running on worker nodes that are in private subnets\.

 When you create your cluster, specify all of the subnets that will host resources for your cluster \(such as worker nodes and load balancers\)\.